kousu/hashapass/README.md

 My workaround for them is to keep a `passwords.txt` which **only** lists those sites and for each **only** records `hashapass(assholesite.com)+"2#"` where "2#" is whatever addition assuaged their rules.

+The more people are disciplined enough to use hashapass everywhere, the safer the web is for all of us.

 Pull requests welcome!

 ## Paranoia